LOADING ...

 Why is he using a chicken to measure it?

-Phyllis: And he would say, "I'm using the chicken to measure it."
-What did he mean by
+Phyllis: And he would say, "I'm the chicken to measure it."
+What did he mean by that?

-Ray: . . . he's using the chicken to it
+Ray: . . . he's using the to measure it

-Phyllis: Till this day I don't know what he's about . . .
+Phyllis: Till this day I don't know what he's talking . . .

 FZ: Do it again.